 Selecting a Database

-If you are setting up a new database connection for the first time you will need to enable statistics collection and select a database ODBC driver.
 The basic steps for this task are detailed below.
 The ODBC database driver and individual driver settings will vary by database.

 - Click Reporting on the Cerberus FTP Server menu to open the Report Manager page.